soundpress/RulesOfNYC/docs/c07/index.rst

 (s) The transfer station shall not emit odors, including odors of deodorizing materials, so as to violate the performance standards of the Zoning Resolution of the City of New York or the applicable provisions of the Air Pollution Control Code of the Administrative Code of the City of New York or to create a public nuisance.

-(t) Fill material shall be received, processed and stored only in the areas specifically designated in the site plan submitted pursuant to paragraph (1) of subsection (b) of § 4-07 of this subchapter.
+(t) Fill material shall be received, processed and stored only in the areas specifically designated in the site plan submitted pursuant to paragraph (1) of subsection (b) of 16 RCNY § 4-07.
 Fill material shall not be permitted to spill beyond areas in which it is permitted by this subchapter and by the site plan and engineering report submitted to the Department of Environmental Conservation pursuant to 6 NYCRR Part 360.
 Fill material that spills beyond the areas in which it is permitted shall be removed immediately.

 (u) The permittee shall be allowed to receive at the transfer station only the specific types of fill material set forth within the permit.